tharsha11/Hand-geature-recognition/README.md

-dataCollection.py is ued to collect the data of images of each alphabet. data is given to teachable machines and it gave keras_model.h5 and that can be used to test the hand geatures every where
+dataCollection.py is ued to collect the data of images of each alphabet. data is given to teachable machines and it gave keras_model.h5 and that can be used to test the hand geatures every where we followed signs as per the asl.jpg file.

 # How to run
 # method-1